interstar/transedit/README.md

 In other words, we often want to do bulk processing on files, interactively, and have the option of tweaking the transformation as we look over the results.

-So what you want is the benefits of both a pipeline of simple transformations AND the interactivity of a text editor.
+So what we want is the benefits of both a pipeline of simple transformations AND the interactivity of a text editor.

 That's where transedit comes in.

 It's simple.
 Two panels.
 One for the script that processes the input file.
 One for the result of the processing.

-Want to keep tweaking and fiddling with the script?
-You can.
-The processing is non-destructive.
+The processing pipeline is non-destructive.
+You can change and refine your processing pipeline as much as you like.

 Want to hand edit and save the final results when you are satisfied?
-Yes, you can.
+Yes, you can do that too.
+(In fact, you should remember to save the output buffer when you are happy with the result)

 ## Quick start.